Dowell-Lab/TFEA/README.md

                         memory footprint.
 Default: 1
 ```

-<br></br>

 <H2 id="ConfigurationFile">Configuration File</H3>
 TFEA can be run exclusively through the command line using flags.
 Alternatively, TFEA can be run using a configuration file (.ini).
-If both flag inputs and configuration variable inputs are provided, TFEA uses flag inputs preferrentially.
+If both flag inputs and configuration file inputs are provided, TFEA uses flag inputs preferrentially.
 Below is an example of a configuration file

   ```bash
   #Example config.ini file for use with TFEA.